Dras: Demographics

+Ethnicity

-The major ethnic groups are the Shina people, who speak the Indo-Aryan language Shina, and the Balti people, whose language, Balti, belongs to the Tibetic group.
+The major ethnic groups are the Shina people, who speak the Indo-Aryan language Shina, and the Purigpa people, whose language, similar to Balti, belongs to the Tibetic group.
+Shina ethnic group forms majority of the population at around 65-70% while the Purgi/Balti ethnic group is a significant minority making up around 30-35% of the population.
 The local population is 64% male and 36% female.
 In total the population of Dras per the 2011 Census is 21988.
-Out of this, 14731 are males while 7257 are females.
-This block has 2767 kids in the age bracket of 0–6 years.
-Among them 1417 are boys and 1350 are girls.
+Out of this, 14,731 are males while 7,257 are females.
+This block has 2,767 kids in the age bracket of 0–6 years.
+Among them 1,417 are boys and 1,350 are girls.

+Religion

+The population is 99% Muslim.
+The Shina people are mostly Sunni making up around 65-75% of the population while the Purigi/Balti people are mostly Shias forming 25-35% of the population.
+The Kashmiris are a very small minority and are Sunni Muslims.
+Islam first arrived to the region due to the influence of Kashmiri merchants.
+Drass is the only area (now a district) in Ladakh where Sunni Muslims comprise the majority of the population.

 Culture

 Many inhabitants of Dras cultivate primary crops like barley.
 The locals also raise livestock like cattle and ponies.

-Common foods in the diet of the people include potatoes, barley, beef, and drinks like tea.
+Common foods in the diet of the people include potatoes, barley, lamb, mutton and drinks like tea.
+Polo is a very popular pastime in Dras.

 Tourism

-Dras has been developed as a tourist destination since 1999, following the Kargil War.
-This new facet of the local economy initially took the form of visitors specifically arriving to see the war zone.
-Notable places include: